Tactica of Emperor Leo VI the Wise: Chapters

-Summary

 Preface

 The emperor announces what is in question in this work, that is to say: not to forget the old military tactics and to teach the modern ones.
 According to him, they seem to be neglected or even forgotten by his generals, he also states that the use of tactics and military knowledge is better than relying on the number of his troops: “[…] it is not with a multitude men whom the war ends happily, […], but by the science of tidying them up, of moving them and of sparing them.